arbor-sim/arbor/doc/tutorial/connectivity.rst

 In this tutorial, we are going to demonstrate how to leverage Arbor's declarative connection description facilities to generate a few common network types.
 We will gradually build up complexity and generally show the full recipe first before discussing some of the relevant parts.
+High-level connectivity descriptions can be more intuitive for some types of networks as well as more performant in Python simulations, as the construction is handled entirely in C++.

 Prelude: Unconnected Cells
 --------------------------